Alumni Advisory Group

 The mission of the Alumni Advisory Group, established at the invitation of the College President, is to support the mission, values, and philosophy of Hampshire College by building alumni engagement, supporting the College in attaining its fundraising goals, and through its members acting as ambassadors for the College today.
 The AAG works to establish, maintain, and build mutually beneficial and lifelong connections among alums, and in so doing, strengthens alumni leadership as a College resource.

-There will be between 12 and 16 members of the AAG, representing the alumni body in terms of geography, decade of attendance, and diversity.
+There will be between 13 and 17 members of the AAG, representing the alumni body, inclusive in terms of geography, decade of attendance, and diversity.
 Each member will participate in a majority of the responsibilities listed below, as well as complete a yearly self-evaluation.
 The self-evaluation will be shared with the chair.
 The nominating committee will review self-evaluations as part of the term renewal process.

 Terms will be three years, with a chance for one renewal; after two terms of consecutive service, members will take a break of one year before applying to rejoin the AAG.

-Subcommittees will be established for specific areas and/or projects as identified by the Alumni Advisory Group in partnership with alumni relations.
+Committees will be established for specific areas and/or projects as identified by the Alumni Advisory Group in partnership with the office of alumni and family relations.

 - Participate in a majority of AAG meetings*